← Back to globe

 How accurate are these sounds?

 Each row is tagged HIGH (matches multiple sources verbatim), MEDIUM (one source, or sources disagree on a minor variant), or LOW (AI-only because canonical sources were silent).
-About 6% of rows are LOW โ€” you'll see those in italics with a small ?.
+Rows we're less sure of are LOW β€” you'll see those in italics with a small ?.
 We'd rather show our uncertainty than fake it.

-Why these 25 countries?
+Why these countries?

-Chosen for linguistic and regional diversity โ€” every inhabited continent represented, several distinct script families (Latin, Cyrillic, CJK, Devanagari, Arabic, Hebrew, Greek), and the languages where animal sounds vary most interestingly from English.
+Chosen for linguistic and regional diversity β€” every inhabited continent represented, many distinct script families (Latin, Cyrillic, CJK, Devanagari, Arabic, Hebrew, Greek, Thai), and the languages where animal sounds vary most interestingly from English.
+We keep adding more.

-Why these 15 animals?
+Why these animals?

-Animals with strong cross-linguistic variation (dog, rooster, frog, bee) plus the ones every kid knows (cat, cow, pig, sheep, horse, duck, owl, crow, donkey, goat, mouse).
+A core 15 every country shares β€” animals with strong cross-linguistic variation (dog, rooster, frog, bee) plus the ones every kid knows (cat, cow, pig, sheep, horse, duck, owl, crow, donkey, goat, mouse) β€” plus region-specific icons each country is known for (kangaroo, panda, lion, komodo dragon…).

 Will more languages or animals come?

-Maybe!
-The schema is ready for both.
+Yes β€” we keep adding them.
 Email if there's a country or animal you'd really like to see.

 Can I suggest a correction?

 Please do.
-Email oldmanaisolutions@gmail.com with the country, the animal, and the sound you'd like to see โ€” plus a source link if you have one (Wikipedia article, native-speaker forum, etc.).
+Email oldmanaisolutions@gmail.com with the country, the animal, and the sound you'd like to see β€” plus a source link if you have one (Wikipedia article, native-speaker forum, etc.).

 Is this for kids?

-Yes โ€” and also for adults curious about how languages hear the world differently.
-No accounts, no ads, no tracking โ€” safe to hand to a kid.
+Yes β€” and also for adults curious about how languages hear the world differently.
+No accounts, no ads, no tracking β€” safe to hand to a kid.

 How do I share an animal page?

 Copy the URL.
 Each animal has a canonical share link (/animal/dog) that auto-generates an Open Graph card for social previews.
-The ?from=XXquery param highlights one country at the top โ€” useful when you want to say "In Japan, dogs sayโ€ฆ" specifically.
+The ?from=XXquery param highlights one country at the top β€” useful when you want to say "In Japan, dogs say…" specifically.